josephmisiti/awesome-machine-learning/courses.md

 * [In-depth introduction to machine learning in 15 hours of expert videos (by Prof. Trevor Hastie, Prof. Rob Tibshirani, Stanford)](https://www.dataschool.io/15-hours-of-expert-machine-learning-videos/) - free
 * [Data Scientist in Python (Dataquest)](https://www.dataquest.io/path/data-scientist/) - free and $

+Can you add some more free courses Please.